-19EBT754 NUTRACEUTICALS AND FUNCTIONAL FOODS
+19EBT754: NUTRACEUTICALS AND FUNCTIONAL FOODS

 The increased awareness about disease prevention and improved health can be accomplished by means of dietary change.
 It is now realized that food does not only have a nutritional function but that it also plays a disease prevention role.
-This course has designed to lead to the introduction of nutraceuticals, role of pigments, flavor components, development of nutraceuticals and functional foods and dosage for effective control of diseases.
+This course has designed to lead to the introduction of nutraceutical and functional foods, role of food additives, prebiotics and probiotics, development of nutraceuticals and functional foods and dosage for effective control of diseases and quality assurance.